um-cir/um-cir.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-description: CO-LOCATED WITHSIGIR-AP 2024: 2^nd^ INTERNATIONAL ACM SIGIR CONFERENCE ON INFORMATION RETRIEVAL IN THE ASIA PACIFIC 12 December 2024, Tokyo (Japan)
+description: Workshop organized in conjuction with SIGIR-AP 2024, 12 December 2024, Tokyo (Japan)
-subtitle: THE FIRST WORKSHOP ON USER MODELLING IN CONVERSATIONAL INFORMATION RETRIEVAL
+subtitle: UM-CIR 2024

 news: true # includes a list of news items